Zankoku-Okuno/blag/articles/review/season-12018b-spring.md

 ## Journal

 I ended up with 72% on my entry-every-day goal, which is not a great success, but it's not so bad.
-I think a lot of that comes down to having the feeling that I don't want to journal when I am reminded.
+I think a lot of that s because sometimes, when I am reminded to journal, I get the explicit feeling that I don't want to.
 I don't want to feel guilty about failing something which is not actually that important in the first place.

 Don't get me wrong, though, there have been times when it was essential to have a journal to write in.
-One thing that the journal has clearly helped with is with exploring ideas that have a high likelihood of being discarded.
+One thing that the journal has clearly helped with is exploring ideas that have a high likelihood of being discarded.
 Starting Night 22 May 12018, my journal is overrun by thoughts about digital design.
 It gave me a chance to get things out of my head and see the problems more easily, or to see that there aren't so many problems and I should just get up and do a proper design.